hwelsters/snakecode/README.md

   <li><b>A multi-page signup form</b> - Um, this is a signup form that's multi-paged.
 That's about it.
 It looks really cool tho.</li>
   <li><b>Fully dockerized application, mostly</b> - To allow weird people on the internet to try it out.</li>
 </ul>
-I'm done with most of the code part.
-Right now, I'm mostly working on creating content for users.
+We're done with most of the code part.
+Right now, we're mostly working on creating content for users.

 <br/>